JeffCoster/merge/ex1.md

 >>- an undeclared elementValueSrcJpath, which means that merger will use the whole of the source object instance as the content value, this approach is needed, as in this case the object in the sizes array is just a string, e.g. "7"
->>- a functionSel of "prepend" to ensure that the source content is prepended to the existing contents of the template, the sizes template being as follows, where the size needs to be added before the <br>
+>>- a functionSel of "prepend" to ensure that the source content is prepended to the existing contents of the template, the sizes template being as follows, where the size needs to be added before the br tag
->>-

 ```html
 <td class="attribute-size template">
    <label><br>